ADOLESCENT AND TEEN PROGRAMS Partial Hospitalization and Intensive Outpatient for Eating Disorder Recovery

 During the program, teens participate in outings to learn grocery shopping, practice healthy dinning out, and confront their fears of eating in public and around others.

 Parents are welcome in the teen program and are encouraged to take an active part in the treatment process.
 Parents and guardians are expected to participate in family sessions during their teens individual therapy session.
 Frequency depends on the needs of the patient and their family and is established with the therapist.

 A specific support group is available for parents and guardians that meets twice a month and is facilitated by one of our licensed therapists.
 Parents and guardians are given information to better understand the complexities of the recovery process and tools to interact with their teens in a meaningful and helpful way.
-A primary focus of the parent support group is to help parents gain a better understanding of their teen’s developmental process, attachment and bonding issues, effective parenting, and healthy communication skills.
+A primary focus of the parent support group is to help parents gain a better understanding of their teen’s developmental process skills and the complexities of the recovery process.